The historic black and silver number plate has been around since 1903

 The modern number plate has to be clear and reflective, displaying black characters in a standard size on a white background for the front and a yellow background for the rear.

 If your vehicle does not display legal number plates you could be fined up to £1,000 and your car will automatically fail an MOT.

 How do I get a black and silver number plate?

 If you’re eligible to display a black and silver number plate, you can only get them made up from a registered supplier.
 The gov.uk website has a useful resource to help you locate your nearest number plate supplier.

-This article was last updated on 19th July 2019. a link to the DVLA guidelines on registration numbers and number plates can be found here.
+This article was last updated on 3rd October 2019.
+A link to the DVLA guidelines on registration numbers and number plates can be found here.